psanse/BitGraph/bitscan/README.md

 In this case the *if* clause is necessary because sparse bitsets can have empty semantics (no memory allocation), which is checked in the init_scan function.
 Moreover, the scanning now differs from the previous case because it deletes each population member from the set once it is found (DESTRUCTIVE type).

-The interface for other bit string types is the same.
+The interface for other bitset types is the same.

 CONFIGURATION PARAMETERS
 -------------------------